 A key may be obtained from the keyholders listed on the notice board at the gate or by pre-arrangement via email.

 Morning Prayer is said at Ampton on the second Friday of the month at 9am.
-You are very welcome to join us!
+There is a BCP Holy Communion on the fourth Sunday of the month at 8.30am You are very welcome to join us!

 We have special services at Ampton during the year - especially beautiful is the Carols by Candlelight service for Christmas.